Castle Lanterra Lands 359-Unit Suburban DC Apartments in $52M Deal

 “Because of Capital Crossing’s attractive occupancy and location, the property had a highly competitive bidding process,” Elie Rieder, Castle Lanterra’s CEO, said in a prepared statement.
 “Castle Lanterra’s existing relationship with the seller gave our firm a competitive edge, which allowed us to ink a deal with a strong basis that provides us with downside protection.”

-Hampshire Properties acquired the property in 2013 and implemented a $1.9 million capital improvement plan, renovating the leasing office, upgrading a small number of interior units and replacing HVAC systems.
+Hampshire Properties acquired the property in 2013 and established a $1.9 million capital improvement plan, renovating the leasing office, select interior units and HVAC systems, according to a prepared statement.

-According to Rieder, the new ownership plans to undertake an extensive renovation campaign that includes upgrading the building entrance and laundry rooms with new paint and flooring, installing a key fob access system, outfitting the community clubroom with new furniture and creating an outdoor kitchen with landscaped picnic areas.
+Per the prepared statement, the new ownership “plans to undertake an additional, extensive renovation campaign that includes upgrading the building entrance and laundry rooms with new paint and flooring, installing a key fob access system, outfitting the community clubroom with new furniture and creating an outdoor kitchen with landscaped picnic areas.”

 “Interest in the property was strong as Transwestern procured more than 12 offers to buy the property,” Robin Williams, TCS’s executive vice president, told Commercial Observer.